-Management monitors the Group's leverage, defined as net debt divided by EBITDA.
+Management monitors the Group's leverage per Marel's credit agreement.
 The Board also monitors the level of dividends to ordinary shareholders.

 The Group seeks to maintain a balance between the higher returns on equity that might be possible with higher levels of borrowings and the advantages and security of a sound capital position.
 The Group uses the leverage ratio in its approach to capital management.